Flash-0P/flash-backitems/README.md

 2. `exports["flash-backitems"]:toggleProps()` - Toggles the props for the player and wont load them untill they are toggled back on OR if they are in their apartments

-3. `exports["skyx-backitems"]:refreshProps()` - Refreshes the props for the player toggle this at at the END of your refreshskin events to make sure the props get removed and refreshed the proper way
+3. `exports["flash-backitems"]:refreshProps()` - Refreshes the props for the player toggle this at at the END of your refreshskin events to make sure the props get removed and refreshed the proper way

 4. `exports["flash-backitems"]:isCarryingObject()` - Returns true if the player is carrying an any item